 \subsubsection{\textbf{Results}}

 \

-\mypara{Statistics of Bugs.} Table~\ref{fig:bugcount-table} presents the status of the bugs discovered by \tool~in Z3 and cvc5.
+\mypara{Statistics of Bugs.} \tool~generated a large and diverse input set during our bug-hunting campaigns.
+Across all runs, it produced approximately ten million test cases.
+On average, each formula is 4{,}828 bytes, and using these inputs, \tool~identified 727 bug-triggering formulas, which were then triaged and reported to the developers of the respective solvers.
+Table~\ref{fig:bugcount-table} presents the status of the unique bugs discovered by \tool~in Z3 and cvc5.
 In total, \tool~has reported \reported~bugs across the three solvers, of which \confirmed~bugs have been confirmed by the developers.
 As of the time of writing, \fixed~bugs have been fixed, leaving the remaining bugs awaiting processing by the developers.
 Despite our best efforts to de-duplicate the bugs before reporting them, it is impossible to guarantee the complete absence of duplication.
 However, the small number of duplicate bugs suggests that the de-duplication process is effective.
-It's worth noting that none of the bugs reported by \tool~have been marked as \textit{won't fix} or \textit{invalid} by the developers, indicating that the bugs identified by \tool~are mostly authentic and that our inspection process before reporting is effective.
+Notably, none of the bugs reported by \tool~have been marked as \textit{won't fix} or \textit{invalid} by the developers, indicating that the bugs identified by \tool~are valid and that our pre-reporting inspection process is effective.

 Table~\ref{fig:bugtype-table} depicts the distribution of the bug types of the confirmed bugs.
 Specifically, the majority of the confirmed bugs (35 out of \confirmed) are crash bugs.
-The remaining bugs, include six invalid model bugs and four soundness bugs, affect the correctness of the solvers.
+The remaining bugs, including six invalid model bugs and four soundness bugs, affect the correctness of the solvers.
 These results demonstrate that \tool~is capable of exposing real bugs in SMT solvers.
 Note that among the bugs discovered by \tool, \textbf{11 bugs involve newly added or solver-specific theories} that existing SMT solver fuzzers are fundamentally incapable of uncovering, either by design or in principle.
 We present concrete examples of these bugs in Section~\ref{subsec:BugSample}.